Reiki for Worry

 Your Next Session

-Can you feel anxious when you’re getting a Reiki, reflexology, or hypnosis session?
+Can you feel anxious when you’re getting a Reiki, Tao Hands, or Hypnosis session?

 You can try, but the session should help jump start your body’s own self-healing response–assisting the body in releasing deep-seated tensions, aiding in detoxification, improving organ functioning, and balancing mental and emotional states.

-Alleviating anxiety is one of the top reasons clients come to me.
-In addition to the Reiki, reflexology, or hypnosis session itself, I love showing them self-hypnosis strategies they can do on their own to eliminate anxiety.
-Ready to book a session to see for yourself?
+Alleviating anxiety is one of the top issues my clients face.
+In addition to the Reiki, Tao Hands, or Hypnosis session itself, I love showing them self-hypnosis strategies they can do on their own to eliminate anxiety.
+Ready to book a session (no matter where you live in the world) to see for yourself?